Lulin: Restoration of Han under Gengshi Emperor

 At this time, there were more and more calls within the army to support a descendant of the Han imperial house to be emperor.
 The soldiers under Liu Yan's direct command and the Xiajiang leaders all supported Liu.
 However, the leaders of the Xinshi and Pinglin Forces were deeply jealous and suspicious of Liu's strict discipline, and wanted to instead support someone weak.
 They found a minor leader within the Pinglin Force—a descendant of the Han imperial house who was a third cousin of Liu Yan, named Liu Xuan, who was claiming the title of General Gengshi (更始將軍) at the time.
 They decided to support Liu Xuan to be emperor, and Liu Yan, after initial opposition, decided to agree as well, not wanting to start a fight.
-In spring 23, Liu Xuan was proclaimed emperor.
+In spring 23 AD, Liu Xuan was proclaimed emperor.
 Wang Kuang, Wang Feng, Zhu, Liu Yan, and Chen were the top officials in this new regime.